 - This Man's Tank: You get a free tank based on your origin location.
 Similar to the Ancestral Mech option but for treadheads.

 Your portrait options are expanded (for tips on importing your own custom portraits see Customizing BTA), as are your voice options.
 Have fun.

-Note: if this is your first time loading, with the Skirmish mech bay workaround, your game will likely chug at this point.
+Note: if this is your first time loading, your game will likely chug at this point.
 This is normal.
-Tough it out or save and exit if you like (after day 1.
-Day 0 saves are bad and can break things).

 The first thing that is going to happen is that you're going to get a big ol' crate of free spare parts.
 You might need them.
 You might end up selling them.
 Shut up and take them.
 As soon as you've received the crate make a manual save then close and restart the game.
 Weird things like pilots getting injuries and being sidelined for 999 days can happen if you don't.
 At this point, open up your mech bay and take a look at what mechs you got on generation.
 This might influence what skills you select on your commander.
 For example, if you have a 'Mech with an active probe, you might forego a second pilot with Sensor Lock/Target Prediction.